 Heat Pumps are Common in the South and Provide heat and air conditioning

-Thanks for your compliments about the site!
-I think you would save some money with the heat pump.
+Thanks for your compliments on the site!
+I think you would save some money on the heat pump.
 Both the electric furnace and the heat pump use all electric to produce heat.
 However, they do it in different ways and the heat pump, if properly installed, is far more efficient.
 More efficient when operating in the heat pump mode than the electric furnace.
 It may sound contradictory when I tell you that electric heat for the electric furnace is 100% efficient.
 All of the heat the electric furnace produces is used to heat your home.

 The heat pump is nearly the same.
 It also consumes electricity to produce heat.
 However, it produces heat through the process of refrigeration.
 That is provided the heat pump is similarly sized to the electric furnace.
-Similarly in BTU size the heat pump will use less electricity than the electric furnace.
+Similarly, in BTU size, the heat pump will use less electricity than the electric furnace.
 Depending on the size of the system and taking an educated guess using experience a heat pump will draw 10 to 20 amps while the electric furnace is drawing over 30 amps.

 Installation Factors | Heat Pump Vs Electric Furnace

-Since you are replacing the air conditioner and the electric furnace then installing a heat pump, then installing the heat pump will take about the same amount work and installation time to install the heat pump as the air conditioner with electric furnace.
-The air handler and the condenser will be replaced with a an air handler that is similar to the air handler you have now except there will be some heat pump controls versus the electric heat controls that are used to control the electric furnace now.
+Since you are replacing the air conditioner and the electric furnace then installing a heat pump, then installing the heat pump will take about the same amount work and installation time to install the heat pump as the air conditioner with an electric furnace.
+The air handler and the condenser will be replaced with an air handler that is similar to the air handler you have now except there will be some heat pump controls versus the electric heat controls that are used to control the electric furnace now.
 The evaporator coil for the air conditioner will be replaced with a special evaporator coil that is used with a heat pump as a heat pump coil is different than a coil used for an air conditioner.

 The new system whether you choose an air conditioner with an electric furnace or a heat pump system will probably need a new line set installed.
-The line set is the copper pipe that connects the evaporator coil inside the air handler or duct work (for a cased coil) and condenser outside.
-Both the air conditioner with the electric furnace and the heat pump systems needs this piping and usually I recommend this line set pipe be replaced but there are rare circumstances where the line set will not be replaced.
+The line set is the copper pipe that connects the evaporator coil inside the air handler or ductwork (for a cased coil) and condenser outside.
+Both the air conditioner with the electric furnace and the heat pump systems needs this piping and usually, I recommend this line set pipe be replaced but there are rare circumstances where the line set will not be replaced.

 Recommendation | Heat Pump Vs Electric Furnace

 I would recommend to you that you insist the line set be replaced even though it will add more to the installation cost (depending on the length of the run) but you will have a virgin refrigeration system and that will eliminate any possible problems for you in the future.
-Believe me it is worth the cost and will save you in the future.
+Believe me, it is worth the cost and will save you in the future.